successbyte/dribble-clone/README.md

 # Dribbble-clone

-The place to start your first Open Source Contribute, Easily create new issues ex: Change a button hover color.
+The place to start your first Open Source Contribute, Easily create new issues ex: Change a button hover color/there is a typoo in the Readme.md file.
 And also go to issues and comment if want to be assigned to you.

 ## Live host